 • energy modernization works.

-A precise condominium analysis therefore becomes essential before any acquisition.
+A precise analysis of the condominium therefore becomes essential before any acquisition.

 Primary residence